webdiscus/pug-plugin/README.md

 - [ansis][ansis] - The Node.js library for ANSI color styling of text in terminal
 - [pug-loader][pug-loader] - The Pug loader for webpack
-- [html-bundler-webpack-plugin][html-bundler-webpack-plugin] - The plugin handles HTML template as entry point, extracts CSS, JS, images from their sources loaded directly in HTML
+- [html-bundler-webpack-plugin][html-bundler-webpack-plugin] - Generates HTML with JS and CSS from [various templates](https://github.com/webdiscus/html-bundler-webpack-plugin#template-engine) containing source files of scripts, styles and other assets.
+  Advanced alternative to [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) and modern replacement of many [plugins and loaders](#list-of-plugins).
 ## License

 [ISC](https://github.com/webdiscus/pug-loader/blob/master/LICENSE)